Nebraska’s goal is for families to have quality early childhood options, supported by strong community leadership and a well-aligned state system.

 - Maximizing Parental Choice and Knowledge

-- Sharing Best Practices to Strengthen the Early Childhood Workforce
+- Sharing Best Practices and Professional Development for the Early Childhood Workforce

 The Preschool Development Grant offers an unprecedented opportunity for Nebraska to assess and improve its early childhood system at the state and local levels.
 It also provides a framework to bring together the combined resources and expertise of state agencies, early childhood and K-12 educators, community leaders, nonprofits and an array of private sector interests for a common goal—to improve the developmental outcomes of our state’s youngest children.